Secure Tele/Video Counselling In response to COVID-19

 I adhere to the highest standard of confidentiality set out by the College of Registered Psychotherapists of Ontario (CRPO) and the Ontario Association of Marriage and Family Therapy (CAMFT)

-Systemic Therapy is a form of psychotherapy that is a meta theory and a clinical lens through which a therapist assesses and addresses an individuals personal concerns, in the context of their relationships and contextual surroundings .
-Systemic and relational therapists that apply systemic therapies to the family may be referred to as marriage and family Therapists couple and family therapists, couple therapists, and family therapists
+Relational Systemic Therapy is a form of psychotherapy that is a meta theory and a clinical lens through which a therapist assesses and addresses an individuals personal concerns, in the context of their relationships and contextual surroundings .

 MFT practitioners assess people with mental health problems such as depression, anxiety, chronic pain, and illness.
 Additionally, MFT's may work with people who suffer from a wide variety of psychological, physical and relational symptoms including marital and couple conflict, parent and child conflict, addiction, grief, distress, and chronic illness, distress due to relocation, social economic and cultural barriers.